The tax year is 1 July through 30 June.

 Every resident taxpayer being an individual and having foreign income equal to or in excess of 10,000 United States dollars (USD) or having foreign assets with a value of USD 100,000 or more is now also required to file a separate statement of foreign income and foreign assets in a prescribed format.
 The Commissioner can also require any person to furnish such statement.

 All individuals (including salaried persons) are required to file their return/wealth statement for the year ended 30 June by 30 September.
 Late filing shall be liable to penalty proceedings.

 Persons whose income was subject to the final tax regime were previously required to file a statement prescribed in the law in lieu of a return of income; however, such requirement has now been omitted.
-The FBR is to prescribe returns for different classes of income or persons, including those covered by the final tax regime.
+The Federal Board of Revenue (FBR) is to prescribe returns for different classes of income or persons, including those covered by the final tax regime.

 Payment of tax

 Income tax is withheld from salaries by the employer.
 The amount to be withheld is determined by applying to the salary the average rate of tax on the estimated income of the employee for the fiscal year.

 Advance tax is payable by an individual (other than a salaried individual) in four instalments if the latest assessed taxable income is in excess of PKR 1 million.